keptn/keptn.github.io/content/docs/0.19.x/operate/backup_and_restore/index.md

 ## Back up Keptn with Configuration Service and moving to Resource Service

-This section describes how to back up your Keptn which is using Configuration Service, updating Keptn to a newer version which is using Resource Service and restoring your data.
+This section describes how to
+* Back up your Keptn installation which is using the Configuration Service
+* Update Keptn to a newer version which is using the  Resource Service
+* Restore your data

 ### Add remote git upstream repository to each project

+Each project must have a remote [Git-based upstream repository](../../manage/git_upstream) repository configured to ensure that you do not lose your data.
-There is no need to create an extra backup of the Configuration Service, but to not lose your data, you need to make sure every project created on your Keptn instance has a configured remote git upstream repository.
-For project which do not have remote git upstream repository configured, you can use the `keptn update project` command of Keptn CLI to add it.
+You do not need to create an extra backup of the Configuration Service.
+If your installation is running  an older version of Keptn that does not have  a remote git upstream repository configured, you can use the `keptn update project` command of Keptn CLI to add it.
 An example of the command:

 ```console
 keptn update project PROJECTNAME --git-user=GIT_USER --git-token=GIT_TOKEN --git-remote-url=GIT_REMOTE_URL